 Ms. Calvet earned a B.A. in English from the University of Pennsylvania, where she received numerous accolades, including an undergraduate Mellon Foundation Fellowship and the Alice B. Paul Award, which recognizes extraordinary women students.
 She then received an M.A. in English from the Pennsylvania State University, followed by a J.D. from the University of Pennsylvania Law School.
 Upon graduation from law school, she clerked for Judge Legrome D. Davis of the United States District Court for the Eastern District of Pennsylvania.

-The arrival of Ms. Calvet follows two notable additions to Ropes & Gray’s anti-corruption and international risk practice in the past year.
-Partner and co-head of the firm’s London international risk practice Judith Seddon joined Ropes & Gray’s London office in January, and is recognized as one of the leading financial crime lawyers in the U.K. Additionally, partner Ama Adams joined the Washington, D.C. office in November 2017, bringing with her a strong focus on international transactions and the U.S. government’s regulation of trade and global investment.
+The arrival of Ms. Calvet follows another notable addition to Ropes & Gray’s anti-corruption and international risk practice in the past year.
+Partner Ama Adams joined the Washington, D.C. office in November 2017, bringing with her a strong focus on international transactions and the U.S. government’s regulation of trade and global investment.